opsabarsec/mkdocs-website-template/docs/index.md

 ## About me

 Hi!
-I'm Dave, an entrepreneur and educator from the Netherlands.
-I work with technical professionals facing the overwhelming pace of AI innovation and businesses struggling to translate AI hype into competitive advantage.
-Whether you're a developer watching your skills becoming obsolete or a company unsure how to implement AI effectively—the challenge is the same: how to effectively use this technology before your competitors do.
+I'm Marco Berta, an AI Engineer with 5+ years of experience designing and delivering AI/ML solutions across diverse industries and with a variety of partners.
+I help businesses and technical teams move beyond the noise of AI hype and focus on building systems that create real competitive advantage.
+Whether it’s an engineering team navigating rapid shifts in AI technology or a company unsure how to leverage it effectively—the challenge is the same: turning AI into practical, scalable impact before competitors do.

-My artificial intelligence journey spans over a decade, with bachelor's and master's degrees in the field and experience building custom data and AI systems across utilities, government, and e-commerce sectors.
-My tech stack includes Python, PostgreSQL, ML, FastAPI, OpenAI, Claude, Azure, vector databases, RAG, and LLM integration for enterprise applications.
+My background includes hands-on experience developing custom AI-driven systems for utilities, government, and e-commerce, as well as cross-industry collaborations.
+My tech stack spans Python, PostgreSQL, machine learning, FastAPI, OpenAI, Claude, Azure, vector databases, RAG implementations, and large language model integrations tailored for enterprise applications.

 ## Why work with me?